Ankit100010/Ankit100010/README.md

 - 👋 Hi, I’m @Ankit100010
 - 👀 I’m interested in web dovelopment
-- 🌱 I’m currently learning in javascript
+- 🌱 I’m currently learning in Data Science
 - 💞️ I’m looking to collaborate on nicepage like website
 - 📫 How to reach me....